tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 ![Microsoft Certified: Azure Solutions Architect Expert](img/azure-solutions-architect-expert-600x600.png)

-I always strive to extend my knowledge.
-To that end I read technical books and I also have my own Pluralsight subscription.
+I always strive to extend my knowledge and keep up to date with current trends.
+I do this using various sources like podcasts, books and PluralSight courses.
 Recent topics include:

 * **Architectural Patterns** for High availability, Cloud Architecture in **MS Azure**, **Kubernetes**, **Helm**, Identity Management, **Kafka** and Hadoop to name